KyleParkJong/Korean-Handwriting-Recognition-AI/README.md

 <img src="/images/shb_2.jpg" width="15%" height="15%" title="letter" alt="letter"></img>
 <img src="/images/sws_2.jpg" width="15%" height="15%" title="letter" alt="letter"></img>

 * The picture above is all written by different person.
+(You can see that they are the same letters, but subtly different.)

 ## (1-2) Target
 - 10 people (3 family members, 7 close friends)